OscarZurita/Portfolio/README.md

 # Personal portfolio project

+> Important note: this project is currently under development, so there could be error in the code or services that do not work yet

 Welcome to my personal portfolio project!
 My name is Óscar, I am a software engineering student and I'm building this website project to have somewhere to gather my software projects.